 Current Ministry Location: Maryknoll Sisters Center-Maryknoll, NYSister Maureen was born June 6th 1943 in Rosedale, NY.
 She entered the Congregation at the Maryknoll Sisters Center, Maryknoll, NY on September 2nd, 1962.
 She pronounced First Vows on June 24th, 1965 and her Final Vows on June 6th, 1976; both at the Sisters Center.
 She earned a Bachelor of Arts in Community Service from Rogers College, Maryknoll, NY in 1970.
 After initial service as a nurse aide among the Sisters in the Center, Sister Maureen was assigned in 1970 to her first mission in Talca, Chile.
 In Chile, she was involved in such ministries as home-visiting, serving as a nurse aide, and visiting political prisoners following the military coup.

-She later returned to the Maryknoll Sisters Center in Ossining, where she served as a nurse’s aide for Sisters in the infirmary.
+In 1974, she returned to the Maryknoll Sisters Center, Maryknoll, NY where she served as a nurse aide for Sisters in the infirmary.
 In 1976, she was assigned to the altiplano of Peru.
-Here her ministries focused on Christian community formation, prison ministry, and health education in rural communities.
+Here her ministries focused on Christian community formation, prison ministry and health education in rural communities.

-Following a year’s sabbatical in 1997, Sister Maureen provided pastoral care to residents of the Maryknoll Sisters Residential Care Center in Ossining.
-Returning to Peru in 1998, she became a member of Emmaus, a spiritual accompaniment team.
+Returning to Peru in 1999, she became a member of Emmaus, a spiritual accompaniment team.
 The focus of the Emmaus program is to be aware of God’s presence and direction in the ordinary happenings of everyday life.
 Together with this team, Sister Maureen ran formation courses and workshops in accompaniment skills for local pastoral agents who felt drawn to accompany others.